-Hawaii is the 50th state of the United States of America hameha I conquered and unified all the Hawaiian Is-Island), Maui, Kahoolawe, Lanai, Molokai, Oahu, Kauai, rainy, both of which are warm.
+and an archipelago of eight major islands: Hawaii (Big lands, establishing a dynasty that would rule Hawaii for Island), Maui, Kahoolawe, Lanai, Molokai, Oahu, Kauai, and Niihau.
+The state has only two seasons, dry and rainy, both of which are warm.
 During the spring and summer months, the temperature is between 24-31 °C (75-88°F).
 During the winter months, the temperature is between 20-27 °C (68-80 °F).
 Because of its location close to the Earth's equator, Hawaii weather is somewhat humid.
 Visitors are encouraged to wear casual and breathable clothes.